Beamanator/fdi/src/components/pages-public/heat2020/home/homeText.md

 4. **Logistics**:

     - **Bathrooms**:
-        - You can find these in-between fields, on the far side away from the parking lot OR on the Hotel grounds.
-The hotel bathroom has lockers and showers as well, so we'd recommend using this location :) Check the picture above to see their location, or ask someone on your team to point you in the right direction.
+        - You can find these on the end of the field we'll play on, near the parking lot OR on the Hotel grounds (there's lots of construction there so try the bathroom on the field first).
+The field bathroom has showers as well, so we'd recommend using this location :) Check the picture above to see their location, or ask someone on your team to point you in the right direction.
     - **Water**:
         - We will place our big tanks of water next to each field.
 Don't forget to bring your water bottle and avoid wasting plastic! ;)
     - **Snacks and food**:
         - Bring your own food!
 There are no markets near the field, so you'll have to travel by car to reach restaurants or markets, so we recommend bringing everything you'll need for the day (and more to share 😜).
     - **T-shirts**:
-        - Volunteers will distribute tshirts once you arrive on the field.
-If you arrive late, we will try to get yours to you throughout the tournament.
+        - There will no t-shirts distributed this tournament, so please make sure to bring a black **and** white shirt!
+Your team will have to change throughout the day so bring both!
-        - Players are obligated to either use the tournament shirts or a top with the same color during the tournament.
+        - Note: **Gray is not white nor black!
+Don't bring a gray shirt!!**

 5. **Gender Ratio**: